Shri Ram Janki Medical College and Hospital

 Shri Ram Janki Medical College and Hospital (abbreviated as SRJMCH) is a government medical college having multiple healthcare facilities and is located in Samastipur, Bihar India.
 It was established in 2024.
 The college is currently affiliated with Bihar University of Health Sciences.

 The medical college, which is the 12th state government medical colleges has the provision to enroll as many as 100 students in the Bachelor of Medicine and Bachelor of Surgery (MBBS) course from 2025-26 academic session.

 History

 The college is named after Lord Rama and Sita because the land has been donated by Shri Ram Janaki Math for the construction of this hospital, hence this hospital has been named Shri Ram Janaki Medical College and Hospital, to provide quality medical education and healthcare services to the people of Bihar.

 Infrastructure

 Built at a cost of Rs 591 crore, Shri Ram Janki Medical College and Hospital (SRJMCH) has a 500-bed state-of-the-art hospital, equipped with all modern facilities.
 All its buildings are earthquake resistant.
 These buildings were constructed while following the environmental norms.
 The residential accommodation for the college principal, hospital superintendent, doctors, para-medical employees and students have been provided within the campus.
 A ‘dharmashala’ also has been built on the campus to provide temporary stay to the relatives of patients.

-Connectivity

-The college & hospital is situated at Narghoghi, Sarairanjan, near government engineering college and it is easily reachable by autos.